 The SEO penalties in these cases are dire, and it can take months for your site to recover.
 Instead, focus on building the SEO value of one store selling a particular set of goods.
 If you plan to open multiple stores in the future, make sure each store has a unique niche and is selling its own set of unique goods.

-Avoid these 13 SEO mistakes and your store will be on its way to success.
-In the meanwhile, it’s time to let the black cat out of the bag and expose other bad SEO tactics.
+Avoid these 13 SEO mistakes, and your store will be on its way to success.
+In the meantime, it’s time to let the black cat out of the bag and expose other bad SEO tactics.
 If you know any other scary SEO mistakes that people should be aware, let 'em loose in the comments below.